-Credit to be arranged; not to exceed six credits towards fulfillment of M.S. degree requirements.
+Credit to be arranged; not to exceed six (6) credits toward fulfillment of M.S. degree requirements.
 Open only to students pursuing the M.S. thesis option.
 Supervised original or expository research culminating in an acceptable thesis.
 Oral defense of thesis and research findings are required.
 This course is cross-listed with PALE 798.